 If you are using creating a hyphenated or new last name you’ll have to file for a court order to petition the court.

 As mentioned before, you’ll want to make sure all your documents match such as your passport, ID, and tickets when traveling.
-If you’re honeymooning right after you get married, make sure to book your tickets under your maiden name if you don’t have the new passport that reflects your name change.
+If you’re honeymooning right after you get married, make sure to book your tickets under your maiden name if you don’t have a new passport that reflects your name change.

 20. Using Your Maiden Name As a Middle Name